MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/campaign-remarketing-list-association.md

 Campaign Remarketing List Association,Paused,,-1111,,,ClientIdGoesHere,,10,,RemarketingListIdHere,My Remarketing List
 ```

-If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkCampaignRemarketingListAssociation* class (coming soon), instead of calling the service operations directly and writing custom code to parse each field in the bulk file.
+If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkCampaignRemarketingListAssociation* class, instead of calling the service operations directly and writing custom code to parse each field in the bulk file.

 ```csharp